9 Workflows

 • Adapt to different computing architectures (HPC/cloud/etc)

 Many bioinformaticists have used workflow managers to process and manage hundreds or thousands of files at a time.
-They are well worth learning.
+They are well worth the extra effort it takes to learn.

 Here is an overview of some of the common bioinformatics workflow managers.
-We will be using cromwell, which runs WDL files.
+We will be using miniWDL, which runs WDL files.

 Manager Software Workflow Formats Notes